Rainbowski/mws-restaurant-stage-1/README.md

 ## How to Install

-* Clone or download the project from repository.
+* Clone or download the project from the repository.

 * Run server according below steps;